khalid999devs/Numerical_Project_Team_Smashers/Non-Linear/Secant/README.md

 **Advantages:**

-- Faster convergence than bisection and false position
+- Faster super-linear convergence than bisection and false position methods
-- No need to calculate derivatives
+- No need to calculate derivatives, only requires function evaluations
-- Super-linear convergence (order ~ 1.618)

 **Disadvantages:**

-- Convergence is not guaranteed
-- May diverge if initial guesses are poor
+- Convergence not guaranteed and may diverge with poor initial guesses
-- Requires two initial values
+- Requires two initial values unlike Newton-Raphson method

 **Comparison with Newton-Raphson:**